tonysm/jigsaw.tonysm.com/source/_posts/2019-08-28-integrating-elasticsearch-with-your-laravel-app-2019.markdown

 date:   2019-08-28
 tags: laravel search elasticsearch
 section: content
+excerpt: Integrating Elastic with Laravel used to be tricky.
+Here's an overview on how to do that.
 ---

 Searching is an important part of many applications, and it sometimes is treated as a simple task.
 "Just query using LIKE and you're good to go".
 While the _LIKE_ clause can be handy, sometimes we have to do some more complex queries.